HarithaSree74/redbus-/README.md

 ## Data Collection and Processing
 This application uses Selenium to scrape bus details for different states from Redbus.
 Below is an example code snippet for scraping data from one state.
 The same logic can be extended to the other states by changing the specific state names.

-- Python script for scraping from one state
+- Python script for scraping data from one state

 ```python
 from selenium import webdriver